hdmf-dev/hdmf-schema-language/Readme.md

 The HDMF specification language is used by the [Hierarchical Data Modeling Framework (HDMF)](https://github.com/hdmf-dev/hdmf).

+## Customizing the language for specific applications

+Certain keys of the hdmf-schema-language may be customized for a particular scientific domain or use case.
+For example, the `data_types` key in the namespace may be customized to be `neurodata_types` and the `data_type_def` and `data_type_inc` keys in the schema may be customized to be `neurodata_type_def` and `neurodata_type_inc` for use in a neuroscience-specific application of the hdmf-schema-language.
+This can be easily done by forking the [hdmf-schema-language repo](https://github.com/hdmf-dev/hdmf-schema-language) and updating `source/namespace_map.yml` with the appropriate customizations.
+The `source/hdmf.schema.json` and any references to HDMF in the documentation should also be modified appropriately.
+See the [NWB schema language repo] (https://github.com/NeurodataWithoutBorders/nwb-schema-language) for an example of customizing the HDMF schema language for use as the NWB schema language.

 ## For maintainers

 The HDMF specification documentation is generated using [Sphinx](http://www.sphinx-doc.org/en/stable/index.html)